-Activities: Explore the different pujas and get amazed by the creativity of these sculptors and decorators who create such magnificent works; taste the special sweets such as modak, which are specifically prepared during Ganesh Chaturthi.
+Activities: Explore the different pujas and be amazed by the creativity of these sculptors and decorators who create such magnificent works; taste the special sweets such as Modak, which are specifically prepared during Ganesh Chaturthi.
 Dance to peppy tunes during the immersion procession.

 Places to experience the best of the festival: Mumbai, Pune and Bangalore

-Activities: Things to do during Dusshera include enjoying Ramlila shows by local artist, experiencing the immersion of Goddess Durga on Ganga ghats, watching the Mysore palace getting illuminated in the evenings.
+Activities: Things to do during Dusshera include enjoying Ramlila shows by local artists, experiencing the immersion of Goddess Durga on Ganga ghats, and watching the Mysore palace getting illuminated in the evenings.

 Places to experience the best of the festival: Varanasi, Mysore, Kolkata and Kullu.

-Did you know that the Durga Puja in India ranks in the same list as some of the world’s biggest festivals, including the Rio Carnival?
-The first name that comes to the mind of mentioning Durga Puja is undoubtedly Kolkata.
-While the various clubs and associations dazzle the public with their creative themes and eye-catching decors, the bonedi bari pujos, which roughly translates as the pujas for the affluent houses, have been carrying on with their traditional rituals for over hundreds of years.
+Did you know that the Durga Puja in India ranks on the same list as some of the world’s biggest festivals, including the Rio Carnival?
+The first name that comes to mind for mentioning Durga Puja is undoubtedly Kolkata.
+While the various clubs and associations dazzle the public with their creative themes and eye-catching decors, the bonedi bari Pujos, which roughly translates as the pujas for the affluent houses, have been carrying on with their traditional rituals for hundreds of years.
 Even in the rural areas of Bengal, many pujas are there which have made a mark for themselves with their unique traditions and styles.